kclaudine/job_opportunity_web/README.md

 ## **SETUP/INSTALLATION.**
 ### Prerequisites

-To work with FLASK BLOG App you need to have some few prerequisites.
+To work with OPPORTUNITY HUB App you need to have some few prerequisites.

 - Python3.6